sid-brest/learning-nginx-2492317/Ch00/00_04-set-up-a-lab-server/README.md

 # 00_04 Set up a Lab Server

-To get the most out of this course, you’ll need access to a server where you can experiment with NGINX
+To get the most out of this course, you’ll need access to a server where you can experiment with NGINX.

 ## _*Don't use a production server*_